alfiephillips/alfiephillips/README.md

-## Hi there 👋, I'm Alfie Phillips, A 18 year old Software Engineer from the United Kingdom.
+## Hi, I'm Alfie Phillips, A 18 year old Software Engineer from the United Kingdom.

 Largely revolve around web development, using React and Javascript, and a tiny bit of Typescript. <br />
 <hr />